 Other essential items that I carry are as follows…

-- A Manfrotto BeFree or 190 Tripod both with Ball Heads – Used for almost all my landscape shots.
+- A Vanguard VEO2 or 190 Tripod both with Ball Heads – Used for almost all my landscape shots

-- Towels – I always carry some flannel size towels too, very useful if shooting in less than perfect conditions and need to wipe down equipment.
+- Towels – I always carry some flannel size towels too, very useful if shooting in less than perfect conditions when needing to wipe down equipment

-- Camera Bag – I favor a backpack type camera bag.
-It is especially useful when yomping to locations to shoot landscapes.
+- Camera Bag – I favour a backpack type camera bag.
+It is especially useful when yomping to locations to shoot landscapes

 - Memory Cards – Yes, plural!
-Firstly useful if you run out of space, secondly never have just one, as every photographer will have at some point turned on their camera to realise the memory card is still sat in its reader somewhere?
+Firstly, useful if you run out of space.
+Secondly, never have just one.
+Every photographer will have, at some point, turned on their camera to realise the memory card is still sat in its reader somewhere!

 Samsung NX1000 – My 1st real interchangeable lens camera, it was a great bit of kit.